Manual Lymphatic Drainage

 MLD treatment will be the main type of treatment initially.
 Claire is trained in the Vodder technique, the repetitive gentle movements are profoundly relaxing and can be performed as soon as 24 hours post-surgery to assist and support your body's lymphatic system to promote a speedy recovery and reduce side effects including swelling, bruising, and tenderness following surgical procedures.

-Depending upon the type of surgical procedure, and in order to achieve optimal results for you, the treatment will evolve to include: breathing exercises, gently stretching, myofascial release, massage techniques, use of vibrational massage, thermotherapy and silicone cupping.
+Depending upon the type of surgical procedure, and in order to achieve optimal results for you, the treatment will evolve to include: breathing exercises, gently stretching, myofascial release, massage techniques, use of vibrational massage, and silicone cupping.
 Each treatment is bespoke and will accommodate and support the body’s recovery.
-Complimentary application of arnica gel follows each treatment and hand blended balm containing calendula and roman chamomile will nourish the skin, soothe the senses and ease the bruising.
+Complimentary application of arnica gel follows each treatment as and when appropriate.

 Claire will also provide advice on the use of dry brushing and self-fascial release techniques (use of foam rollers and massage equipment) to support your healing journey.